ThemeFuse/Brizy/README.md

 https://vimeo.com/263343966

 Creating WordPress pages should be fast & easy.
 [Brizy](https://brizy.io/) is the most user-friendly visual page builder in town!
 No designer or developer skills required.
 The only tools you'll need to master are clicks and drags.

-All you need to do to start using the visual builder is to install the WordPress plugin.
-It will automatically connect to the cloud (via API) and let you create and edit your WordPress pages directly in the front end.
-It’s free and doesn’t require anything to connect.

 ## Highlights